No-Mow Spraying Your Lawns

-Pesticides pose an unjustifiable risk to children, rivers, and streams.
+Pesticides pose an unjustifiable risk to children, rivers, and streams (refer to our Evidence of Harm section).
 We urge grounds staff, lawn care professionals, and homeowners to simply remove pesticides (weed killers, insecticides, and fungicides) from their management plan.
 With minimal maintenance and regular mowing, lawns managed without weed killers are just as aesthetically pleasing as treated lawns, while providing some great benefits.

 It may be the case that once weed killers are eliminated, a diversity of plants — in addition to grass — will begin to flourish, creating a healthier, Good Neighbor lawn.
 Remember, dandelions and violets will not harm anyone, but weed killers do.